When you hire a car / van / motorhome

 or annual basis) rather than a specific car rental.

-insurance to cover any vehicle they rent during the
+their insurance to cover any vehicle they rent during

-lifetime of the policy, with the exception of some specialist
+the lifetime of the policy, with the exception of

 Loss

-rental cars.
-It can also be known as Collision Damage
+for rental cars.
+It can also be known as Collision

-Waiver (CDW).
-It typically covers the loss of, and damage
+Damage Waiver (CDW).
+It typically covers the loss

-to, your hire car and generally includes theft.
+of, and damage to, your hire car and generally includes

 While

-same way.
-You could look at it from the point of view
+the same way.
+You could look at it from the point

-that since the hire car doesn't belong to you, you can't
+of view that since the hire car doesn't belong to

 The

-sell you a release from this responsibility known as
+to sell you a release from this responsibility known

-loss damage waiver.
-With this they 'waive' their right
+as loss damage waiver.
+With this they 'waive' their

 Cover

-carries an excess, which is the amount of money that
+typically carries an excess, which is the amount

-you agree to pay to the car hire company in the event
+of money that you agree to pay to the car hire company

 In